open-telemetry/semantic-conventions/docs/general/events.md

 Over time, some Events will be specified by OpenTelemetry and will have documented payload structure, field semantics, and stability and requirement levels.
 Other events may be user-defined and carry bespoke user semantics.
-The name of the Event determines if an established payload structure is applicable or not.
+When an Event name exists in the semantic conventions, its _payload_ structure and semantics will also be defined.

 The following semantic conventions for events are defined: